rideskapp/ridesk-server/readme.md

 # Ridesk Server

-A Node.js/Express backend server for the Ridesk watersports school management platform, built with TypeScript, Supabase, and comprehensive API documentation.
+A Node.js/Express backend server for the Ridesk watersports school management platform, built with TypeScript, Supabase, and comprehensive API documentation

 ## 🚀 Features